-§11-200.1-3 Computation of time.
-The time in which any act prescribed or allowed by this chapter, order of the council, or by applicable statute, is computed by excluding the first day and including the last.
-The last day of the period so computed shall be included unless it is a Saturday, Sunday, or state holiday, in which case the last day shall be the next business day.
-[Eff AUG - 9 2019] (Auth: HRS §\$1-29, 8-1, 343-6) (Imp: HRS §\$1-29, 8-1, 343-6)
+§11-200.1-3 Computation of Time.
+In computing any period of time prescribed or allowed by this chapter, order of the council, or by any applicable statute, the day of the act, event, or default after which the designated period of time is to run, shall not be included.
+The last day of the period so computed shall be included unless it is a Sunday or legal holiday.
+[Eff] (Auth: HRS §§ 1-29, 8-1, 343-6)